codetracker-learning/INDIVIDUAL-ASSIGNGMENT-vocab-YOU-lary/README.md

 - Promises

 ## REMINDER
-This is NOT A TEST.
-We are not looking for 100% completion, although if you can make it work completely, then wahoo!
+We are not looking for completion of all stretch goals, but are focused on you hitting MVP, although if you can make it work completely, then wahoo!

-What we are looking for is effort, critical thinking about the concepts, creative thinking to bind the concepts together for a solution, and collaboration with your teammates and instruction team.
+What we are looking for is MVP, time management, critical thinking about the concepts, creative thinking to bind the concepts together for a solution, and collaboration with your teammates and instruction team.

-If you only get 50% of it complete, but display the above Core Skills and can demonstrate understanding of the fundamental code concepts, then you are learning and growing - which is what we care about.
+If you only get MVP complete, but display the above Core Skills and can demonstrate understanding of the fundamental code concepts, then you are learning and growing - which is what we care about.

 ## Tools To Use:
 - Postman for API testing